jakelevirne/edge-lab/docs/Pi Cluster.md

 We'll leave SD cards in each of the Pis that can be used whenever needed to re-image the attached USB drives.
 During normal operation, these SD cards won't be used.
 But whenever a Pi has no bootable USB drive attached, the `imager` SD card will kick in as the boot device.

-For each device, pi0 ... pi3, use the Raspberry Pi Imager to create these SD cards.
+For each device, pi0 ... pi3, use the Raspberry Pi Imager on your laptop to create these SD cards.

 Start the imager, select your device (Raspberry Pi 5), for Operating System choose `Raspberry Pi OS (other)` → `Raspberry Pi OS Lite (64-bit)`.
 Choose Storage and select your SD card.
 Hit Next.